jurijsk/traffic-source-go-getter/README.md

 ## What is that?

-This script to store the last non-direct traffic source information for later with a couple of additional features.
+This script to store the last non-direct traffic source information for later, with a couple of additional features.

 ## Why it is needed?

-When your visitor creates an account you want to know how they found your website.
+When your visitor creates an account, you want to know how they found your website.
 Was it Google Ad, Post on Facebook, the link you posted on Reddit, or something else?

-This informaion is usually passed with URL params, (utm tags, `gclid`, `gclsrc`, `fbclid`, `msclkid` etc) and with `document.referrer`.
+This information is usually passed with URL params, (utm tags, `gclid`, `gclsrc`, `fbclid`, `msclkid` etc) and with `document.referrer`.

 Often you want to send this information to your backend system, CMS, CRM, or what-have-you.
 Yes, Google Analytics does the same, but it will not send it to your backend.

-The problem is that the time the visitor clicks "Create an account" all this information is gone because the user clicked around and both URL and referer already changed.
+The problem is that the time the visitor clicks "Create an account" all this information is gone because the user clicked around and both URL and referrer already changed.
 This script collect this info and store it in the cookies (this is configurable).

 ## How to use it?